Fix: High CPU Usage

 For a full system sweep, we recommend checking all drives and enabling scanning of memory objects, registries, startup items, rootkits, and within archives.

-After completing the scan, eliminate any items that were placed in quarantine, restart your computer, and then inspect the CPU usage.
+After completing the scan, eliminate any items that were placed in quarantine, restart your computer, and then examine the CPU usage.
 If it has reverted back to normal, it is likely that your computer was affected by malware that excessively consumed its resources.

 If this wasn’t the solution to your problem, let’s expand further.